The growth of eigenfunction extrema on p.c.f. fractals: Introduction

 The landscape on fractals is quite different.
 The existence of pre-localized eigenfunctions — eigenfunctions that vanish identically on the boundary along with their normal derivatives — is a hallmark of fractals \cite{K3,K4}.
 Such eigenfunctions can be highly localized and give rise to a cascade of new eigenfunctions through a localization process.
 This structure fundamentally alters the asymptotic distribution of eigenvalues and the qualitative behavior of eigenfunctions.
 Consequently, classical tools and intuition from elliptic PDEs often fail, necessitating new frameworks for understanding the fine properties of eigenfunctions on fractals.

 This paper is devoted to a study of the oscillatory behavior of eigenfunctions on post-critically finite (p.c.f.) self-similar sets, among which the Sierpinski gasket ($\mathcal{SG}$, see Figure \ref{figure1}) serves as a typical example.
+In \cite{DSV}, Dalrymple, Strichartz and Vinson performed computational simulations of some eigenfunctions on the $\mathcal{SG}$, illustrating the oscillation of the functions and the distribution of nodal sets, which has inspired this work.
+In particular, the numerical data in \cite{DSV} suggested a certain pattern for the number of local extrema of eigenfunctions restricted to edges in $\mathcal{SG}$, which was confirmed by the authors in a previous work \cite{QT}.

-We introduce and investigate the extremum counting function $N(x)$ for the Laplacian $-\Delta_\mu$ where $\mu$ is the reference measure.
-For an eigenfunction $u$ with eigenvalue $\lambda$, the count $N(u)$ enumerates its distinct local maximum and minimum sets (formally defined in Definition \ref{def1}).
-The function $N(x)$ then captures the maximum of this number over all eigenfunctions with eigenvalues up to $x$:
+We introduce and investigate the Dirichlet (or Neumann) extremum counting function $\Gamma_D(x)$ (or $\Gamma_N(x)$) for the Laplacian $-\Delta_\mu$, where $\mu$ is the underlying reference measure.
+For an eigenfunction $u_\lambda$ with eigenvalue $\lambda$, the count $\#\mathrm{Extr}(u_\lambda)$ enumerates its distinct local maximum and minimum sets (formally defined in Definition \ref{def1}).
+The function $\Gamma_D(x)$ (or $\Gamma_N(x)$) then captures the maximum of this number over all Dirichlet (or Neumann) eigenfunctions with eigenvalues up to $x$: